CloudCannon/pagefind/docs/content/docs/installation.md

 npx pagefind --site "public"
 ```

 Pagefind publishes a [wrapper package through npm](https://www.npmjs.com/package/pagefind), which is the easiest way to get started.
-This package will download the correct [binary of the latest release](https://github.com/CloudCannon/pagefind/releases) from GitHub for your platform and run it.
+This package will download the correct [binary of the latest release](https://github.com/CloudCannon/pagefind/releases) as an npm dependency for your platform and run it.

 Specific versions can be run by passing a version tag: